SFGuide

 This place is from the same people as Nopa, except instead of pork chops and flatbreads, Nopalito makes Mexican dishes, like carnitas and huge bowls of pozole.
 Most of the seating here is on a back patio, but it’s covered and there are heaters—so if the weather isn’t ideal, you can still come here for margaritas over lunch and not worry about being enveloped by fog.

 Chances are high that you, your best friend, or your best friend’s hairdresser’s cousin has been to Ju-ni at least once—and can describe the seaweed-wrapped ikura covered in a mountain of shaved frozen monkfish liver like it was yesterday.
-This spot in NoPa is bucket list omakase ($198), and for good reason.
+This 12-seat spot in NoPa is bucket list omakase ($198), and for good reason.
 During the 14-course set dinner of mostly nigiri, you’ll get up close to high-end, Japan-sourced fish and tightly-wrapped, chef’s choice temaki.
 The rice is warm and lightly seasoned allowing the buttery tuna, wild horse mackerel, and king salmon to shine.
-The fact that there are only 12 seats at the counter, and one chef for every four guests certainly adds to the intimate feel.
-And somehow, the bare white and wood interior always makes us more relaxed than when we walked in.

 For birthdays in NoPa, we always turn to Ragazza.
 In addition to great Italian food, this place has a garden with a gazebo you’ll wish was in your own backyard.
-If you have six or more friends to fill it, you can rent out the gazebo and chill with thin-crust pizzas, pastas, and lots of wine.
+If you have six or more friends to fill it, you can rent out the gazebo and have a semi-private hang with thin-crust pizzas, pastas, and lots of wine.

 The city’s only German bakery is churning out excellent treats that are as beautiful as they are delicious.
 There are a ton of options: traditional honey-topped bee sting cake, the layered prinzregententorte, an ultra-light Black Forest, and so on.
 The pastries and pretzels at Hahdough are top-tier as well, so consider popping into the small space for a light and fluffy seasonal jam or custard-filled Berliner.
 There’s a Hayes Valley takeout window, but the NoPa bakery has a bigger selection, and a few tables in back to enjoy immediately.